-Focus on Killer Content
+Focus on killer content

 Every single element of space on your website is prime real estate.
 Make sure that every image, word or symbol is relevant and targeted to your audience.
 Think about the message you want to communicate to your audience before locking down a web designer.
 How should your page communicate with your audience, how does it look in comparison to your competitors?
 Are you focusing your onpage content on the needs of your target audience?
 Finalise your tagline or slogan and position this message front and centre.
 Use this message as a basis to guide your content production to appeal to your customers.
 Remember, content is a long-term investment so it’s worth doing it right the first time.
-If you cannot craft quality, informative content yourself then look into hiring a freelance or part time copywriter on Elance.
+If you cannot craft quality, informative content yourself then look into hiring a freelance or part time copywriter.

 Responsive design is key

 It’s never been more important to focus on the mobile experience of a website.
-Small businesses across the world need to embrace the shift from laptops to handheld devices and consider a mobile friendly website design.
+Small businesses across the world need to embrace the shift from laptops to handheld devices and consider a mobile-friendly website design.
 A responsive website works well across most handheld devices and browsers, and every website today should aim to be fully responsive.
 If you factor in the number of customers you’d acquire by supporting mobile as part of your redesign, you’ll soon forget about it as a cost and consider it as a customer acquisition win!
-So don’t leave your visitors squinting on a smaller screen size.
+So don’t leave your visitors squinting on smaller screen size.
 Make mobile a priority in your website redesign process.

 Optimise, optimise, optimise

 Once your new website is live, it’s easy to think that all of the hard work is over.
 That’s definitely not true.
 You’ve now got a canvas to start split testing and optimising!
 Think big and consider what you want to test and why.
 What is going to drive sign ups and conversions?
 Focus on the areas that will make the biggest impact.
-Try a trial version of Optimizelyto A/B test different pages performance against each other.
-One small web design tweak could immediately result in additional sales, and your shopping cart or registration processes are both great places to start.
+Try to A/B test different pages performance against each other.
+One small website design tweak could immediately result in additional sales, and your shopping cart or registration processes are both great places to start.
 Once you’ve got the test results, share them with your wider team and always make sure that they feed into your next website redesign project.
 Continue to tweak your site to increase user experience and your customers will keep coming back for more.